Jessica Amber

 Here is what the tags look like for the first artwork seen here, Tiger Cubs Watercolor.

-It's a bit redundant to do this on a normal artwork, since the puzzle filter is already getting activated by the first instance of 'jigsaw puzzle'.
-The only reason I can forsee of needing to include 'jigsaw puzzle' as a tag is if your jigsaw product is a picture of a jigsaw.
+It’s a bit redundant to use this method on a normal artwork, since the puzzle filter is already getting activated by the first instance of ‘jigsaw puzzle’.
+The only reason I can forsee of needing to include ‘jigsaw puzzle’ as a tag is if your jigsaw product is a picture of a jigsaw.
 Like this:

 Almost all punctuation gets stripped from Redbubble tags and searches.
 This is most likely to prevent hackers from injecting malicious code into the product database.
 The way the stripping affects the word is dependent on whether it is a search term or a product tag.

-Punctuation in Product Tags
+Product Tags

-Punctuation gets removed from product tags.
+Punctuation always gets removed from product tags.
 In most cases, the offending character will be replaced by a single space.
-Let's look at some examples.
+Let’s look at some examples.

-In this "Don't Stop" design by barlena, the artist has put the artwork's title into their tags.
+In this “Don’t Stop” design by barlena, the artist has put the artwork’s title into their tags.
+But, the apostrophe they presumably typed in the phrase ‘don’t stop’ got stripped out and replaced with a space.

 So, if I do a search for for "dont stop positivity motivation", because I'm spelling the word as dont rather than don t (as it appears in the artwork's tags) this artwork does not appear.